 Always advise TAP of your health problems so we can provide the best possible care.

-If you suffer from any allergy, TAP cannot guarantee that the aircraft cabin is free of allergens, so to avoid any discomfort, before traveling, we recommend that you consult your doctor and, if necessary, that you have appropriate medication to your condition in your cabin baggage.
+If you suffer from any allergy, TAP cannot guarantee that the aircraft cabin is free of allergens, so to avoid any discomfort, before traveling, we recommend that you consult your doctor and, if necessary, that you have appropriate medication to your condition in your hand baggage.